Introducing Kat Soni - the heart & hands behind Let it Flow Wellness

 Kat’s Bio

 Being a sensitive kid, I could easily pick up on the energies around me, and I was quite content with playing by myself.
 If family members were arguing, I’d run into my room and bury my head under the pillow.
 (A tried and true coping mechanism.)
-I’d rather keep my own company than subjecting myself to the unpredictable outbursts and fluctuations of others.
+I’d rather keep my own company than subject myself to the unpredictable outbursts and fluctuations of others.

-I always felt really connected to my body - I remember doing super weird dances and movements in my room and thinking to myself, “What if no one has ever moved exactly like that before?!”
+I always felt really connected to my body - I remember doing weird dances and movements in my room and thinking to myself, “What if no one has ever moved exactly like that before?!”
 I was enthralled by the thought!

-My parents are both Hungarian, so I’m first-generation American.
+My parents are both Hungarian, and I’m first-generation American.
 Both of my grandmothers lived with us during different times of my upbringing, and they had a huge impact on who I am today.
 They taught me to read, write and speak in Hungarian.
 They taught me about taking care of plants and the joy of learning, and always encouraged me in my creative pursuits.

 Philosophical discussions and chats about “conspiracy theories” were commonplace in our home.
 My family was very traditional in some ways and quite unorthodox and open-minded in others.
 I guess when your parents grew up in Communism and are totally privy to government propaganda and corruption, it’s easier to believe that “authority figures” and mainstream media might not always be, ahem, forthcoming.
 My brother and I had the benefit of being familiar with American culture and Transylvanian culture, as we visited the “old country” every summer growing up.
 We traveled quite a bit as a family, and I was fascinated by the gypsies, villages, beautiful craftsmanship and bumpy roads of my parents’ homeland.

 As I got older, my focus was primarily on physical activity, where I excelled in a variety of sports and dance.
-That’s about the time I got caught in societal conditioning and acquired people-pleasing tendencies, fears of being rejected, fears of not being good enough, and engaged a seemingly unceasing battle of comparing myself with others.
+That’s about the time I got caught in societal conditioning and acquired people-pleasing tendencies, fears of being rejected, fears of not being good enough, and engaged in a seemingly unceasing battle of comparing myself with others.
 I was desperate for attention and behaved unconsciously in attempts to receive external validation that would provide me with a (very temporary and unsubstantial) sense of worthiness.
 I had very high expectations for myself and developed habits of perfectionism that would both serve me and limit me in the coming years.

 While I had no inclination towards pursuing more academia (I was a bit jaded by the educational system by that point), I began studying independently and traveling intensively throughout my 20s.
 I had the opportunity to travel to Italy, Mexico, the Dominican Republic, Vietnam, Fiji, Canada, Puerto Rico, Costa Rica and New Zealand, and I lived in Australia for over 3 years.
 I also lived in six different states throughout the U.S. in all different climates and ecosystems.

 I’ve kept a journal for over a decade, and I have thousands of pages of notes from this period of traveling solo, where my main impetus was investigating my inner and outer worlds.
-I dove deep into learning about yoga, meditation, psychology, music, astrology, reflexology, Human Design, creative writing, shamanic practices, wilderness skills, art, sewing, physics, Ayurveda, Chinese Medicine, herbalism, crystal healing, somatic therapy, ancestral healing, kinesiology, qigong, permaculture, gardening, regenerative farming, breath work…you get the picture!
-Through the teachings, experiences, and remarkable guides I met along the way, I gradually began to shed the deep-seated fears and limiting beliefs mentioned above.
+I dove deep into learning about yoga, meditation, psychology, music, astrology, reflexology, Human Design, creative writing, shamanic practices, wilderness skills, art, sewing, physics, Ayurveda, Chinese Medicine, herbalism, crystal healing, somatic therapy, ancestral healing, kinesiology, qigong, permaculture, gardening, regenerative farming, and breath work.Through the teachings, experiences, and remarkable guides I met along the way, I gradually began to shed the deep-seated fears and limiting beliefs mentioned above.
 This work is ongoing, and luckily I’ve adopted the perspective that life is much more fun when we learn and share from a place of excitement and curiosity as opposed to a fixed mindset based on fear and/or as a means to an end.

 (…I’m still very much out here talking to trees and singing to flowers.)

-“Our lives are not as limited as we think they are; the world is a wonderfully weird place; consensual reality is significantly flawed; no institution can be trusted, but love does work; all things are possible; and we all could be happy and fulfilled if we only had the guts to be truly free and the wisdom to shrink our egos and quit taking ourselves so damn seriously.”
+Our lives are not as limited as we think they are; the world is a wonderfully weird place; consensual reality is significantly flawed; no institution can be trusted, but love does work; all things are possible; and we all could be happy and fulfilled if we only had the guts to be truly free and the wisdom to shrink our egos and quit taking ourselves so damn seriously.

 — Tom Robbins, Author of "Another Roadside Attraction"